Bangkok's Green Lung: A DIY Bang Krachao Day Trip

 This was the highlight of our Bang Krachao day trip and we would have spent more time here if we hadn't spent half the day trying to find it.
 Sri Nakhon Kuen Khan Park and Botanical Garden is a free public park with bike trails, fish ponds, picnic spots and lookout points.
 The park is quiet and has tons of sections worth discovering.
 It's a popular attraction among birders and there were times when the birds and critters were so loud that I felt like we were biking through a legit rainforest.

 There's a parking lot at the main entrance and we noticed that cars and motor bikes weren't allowed in the park but bikes were fine.
 It was great to see local families enjoying the trails and feeding the fish.
-It wasn't crowded at all and I can't say we saw many tourists at all on the day that we visited.
+It wasn't crowded at all and I can't say we saw many tourists on the day that we visited.

 You may also notice signs near the park that lead you to the Siamese Fighting Fish Gallery but we decided to skip it and I don't think we missed much at all based on the reviews.